fridajan/python-message-service/README.md

 ### Delete messages

-Delete one or more message for recipient
+Delete one or more message for recipient.
+Returns a list of remaining messages for recipient.

 URL: `/api/messages/{recipient}`